lululepu/LunaDeobfV2/README.md

 ### Running the Script

-To run the script, provide the path to the Blank Grabber executable when prompted:
+To run the script, provide the path to the Luna Grabber executable when prompted:

 ```bash
 Executable Path: <path_to_executable>